 Whether the pre-recorded lecture provides all of the development content or just a piece of it, following the flipped learning model can help faculty arrive to sessions primed and ready to discuss what they have learned.
 The flipped classroom frees more advanced learners from having to sit through a lecture which is, for them, repetitive, while simultaneously getting newer learners up-to-speed.
 In this way, everyone arrives at the in-person training on even footing.

-For those participants who might need an extra nudge to complete the pre-session work, the right video platform can help trainers establish accountability for their participants.
+For those participants who might need an extra nudge to complete the pre-session work, the right flipped class software can help trainers establish accountability for their participants.
 Interactive elements like quizzes can help check for understanding, while a prompt to submit questions can help a trainer gauge which individuals are fully prepared for the in-person session and remind those who may be falling behind.

 With a firm understanding of the basics, and time to allow the ideas to marinate, the in-person segment of the professional development can be used to best effect.
 Knowing that everyone has viewed the preliminary content, trainers can speak to a broader audience without worrying about boring some learners while overwhelming others.
 They can respond to questions and optimize their presentation.

 By moving the basics to the pre-session, trainers and participants alike ensure that everyone’s time is respected and that the training is as informative and relevant as possible.